-We initially had plans to stop at some of the shops along the street but instead we just let the flow of people lead us to our next stop: La Boqueria.
+We initially had plans to stop at some of the shops along the street but instead, we just let the flow of people lead us to our next stop: La Boqueria.

 The Mercat de Sant Josep de la Boqueria

-La Boqueria is right off Las Ramblas [near Carrer del Carme] so is an easy stop if you’re in the area.
-If you visit outside of early morning hours, this place is crowded and busy.
+La Boqueria is right off Las Ramblas [near Carrer del Carme] so it is an easy stop if you’re in the area.
+If you visit outside of the early morning hours, this place is crowded and busy.
 Our littlest one did fine in the crowds but there were definitely moments of people reaching over and around her that made her feel a teensy bit squished.
-If crowds aren’t your thing, try to visit during off hours but honestly I’d just prepare myself for a crowd.
+If crowds aren’t your thing, try to visit during off hours but honestly, I’d just prepare myself for a crowd.